thomwiggers/kemtls-experiment/README.md

 * ``sct.rs``: dependency of Rustls that would otherwise pull in non-modified ``ring``.
 * ``webpki-roots``: dependendcy of WebPKI that would otherwise pull in non-modified ``ring``.
 * ``tls-hacking``: Contains a generator for the ``src/msgs/enums.rs`` file in ``rustls``.
+    This file is needed to add cryptographic primitives.

 ## Working with this repository